-Following this warning are more than forty pages about the history of African-Americans in the United States, from the Middle Passage and the first slaves to the Black Lives Matter movement unfolding today.
-Young also includes detailed history about African-Americans in specific cities, including Alexandria, VA; Camden, NJ; and Buffalo, NY.
+Following this warning are more than forty pages about the history of African Americans in the United States, from the Middle Passage and the first slaves to the Black Lives Matter movement unfolding today.
+Young also includes a detailed history of African-Americans in specific cities, including Alexandria, VA; Camden, NJ; and Buffalo, NY.

 While the majority of the body copy was gathered from online sources, the page design for Black Gold Excellence was done by one of Entourage’s in-house graphic designers, Felicia Taylor.
 Taylor has been working with Entourage for the last eight years, and she’s seen more designs than most.